-4.1.1-LR ⊠ The State provides assurance that for an individual whom it enrolls in Medicaid under the CHIPRA Lawfully Residing option, it has verified, at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination that the individual continues to be lawfully residing in the United States.
+4.1.1-LR The State provides assurance that for an individual whom it enrolls in Medicaid under the CHIPRA Lawfully Residing option, it has verified, at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination that the individual continues to be lawfully residing in the United States.
 The State must first attempt to verify this status using information provided at the time of initial application.
 If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status in the same manner as it would for anyone else claiming satisfactory immigration status under section 1137(d) of the Act.

-Please see approved CS18 template. dental-only su only targeted that they are e employer.
-The eligibility star January 1, 20 supplemental al Dental (Section 2103(c)(5) - A child who is eligible to enroll in applemental coverage, effective January 1, 2009.
-Eligibility is limited to low-income children who are otherwise eligible for CHIP but for the fact enrolled in a group health plan or health insurance offered through an e State's CHIP plan income eligibility level is at least the highest income ndard under its approved State child health plan (or under a waiver) as of 09.
-All who meet the eligibility standards and apply for dental-only coverage shall be provided benefits.
-States choosing this option must report a separately in SEDS.
-Please update sections 1.1-DS, 4.2-DS, and 9.10 when option.
-The State assures by checking the box below that it has made the following respect to the eligibility standards in its plan: (Section 2102(b)(1)(B) and 320(b)) 4.2.1. ☐ The 4.2.2. ☐ Wit star chi in t 4.2.3. ☐ The se standards do not discriminate on the basis of diagnosis. hin a defined group of covered targeted low-income children, these ndards do not cover children of higher income families without covering ldren with a lower family income.
-This applies to pregnant women included he State plan as well as targeted low-income children. se standards do not deny eligibility based on a child having a pre-existing dical condition.
-This applies to pregnant women as well as targeted y-income children. this option.
-Fe Dental - Please update sections 1.1-DS, 4.1-DS, and 9.10 when electing or dental-only supplemental coverage, the State assures that it has made the dings with standards in its plan: (Section 2102(b)(1)(B) and 42 CFR These standards do not discriminate on the basis of diagnosis.
-Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income.
+Please see approved CS18 template.

+- 4.1-DS Supplemental Dental (Section 2103(c)(5) A child who is eligible to enroll in dental-only supplemental coverage, effective January 1, 2009.
+Eligibility is limited to only targeted low-income children who are otherwise eligible for CHIP but for the fact that they are enrolled in a group health plan or health insurance offered through an employer.
+The State's CHIP plan income eligibility level is at least the highest income eligibility standard under its approved State child health plan (or under a waiver) as of January 1, 2009.
+All who meet the eligibility standards and apply for dental-only supplemental coverage shall be provided benefits.
+States choosing this option must report these children separately in SEDS.
+Please update sections 1.1-DS, 4.2-DS, and 9.10 when electing this option. - 4.2.
+Assurances The State assures by checking the box below that it has made the following
-4.1-DS

-4.2-DS

-4.2.3-DS These standards do not deny eligibility based on a child having a pre-existing medical condition.